-Affiliate links can be shared almost anywhere but make sure to check each companies rules in case they have restrictions, for instance, you cannot email Amazon Links.
+Affiliate links can be shared almost anywhere, but make sure to check each company’s rules in case they have restrictions; for instance, you cannot email Amazon Links.

 - Create a Resource Page

-- Create a course or series around a product ex: Cricut or Silhouette
+- Create a course or series around a product ex: The cricut craft machine

-- Create a list post and include the product
+- Create a listicle post and include several products

 - Intermingle a roundup with affiliate links